Ari-Zerner/blog/content/posts/my-career-values.md

 weight: 100
 ---

+*Edit 2025-06-16: When I wrote this post, I was still only considering work in software engineering, where I have professional experience.
+The discussion of my values still very much holds, but that clarity has led me to broaden my horizons.
+For instance, after finding it very rewarding to volunteer for community events, I've been considering a pivot to generalist ops work.
+To me, the core message of this post is that I should seek work where I feel alive, wherever that ends up taking me.*

+---

 It can be easy to lose sight of one's values, when surrounded by a culture that doesn't share them.
 Living in the SF Bay Area, I've met a lot of hyper-ambitious people with visions of the changing the world, who live and breathe their missions.
 It's impressive and inspiring, and I have nothing but respect for them – but it's not who I am.
 I began to try to mold myself into one, to sell myself as one, but lately I've been reflecting that I felt unnaturally contorted, and it showed in the half-heartedness of my efforts.
 I wrote this essay for myself, to clarify my values so I can fully align my actions behind them.
 Now, I'm publishing it to share that clear, honest picture with you.

 # What I Care About